sourcegraph/about/company/team/index.md

 - [Distribution](../../handbook/engineering/distribution/index.md) - Engineering Manager
 - Palma de Mallorca, Balearic Islands, Spain, 🇪🇸
 - [gonzalo@sourcegraph.com](mailto:gonzalo@sourcegraph.com), [LinkedIn](https://linkedin.com/in/pecig), [GitHub](https://github.com/pecigonzalo), [pronounce my name 🔊](https://www.youtube.com/watch?v=4reRML9gTc4)
 - Gonzalo is originally from Argentina but has been moving around the world since 2012.
-He enojoys playing video games, traveling and reading.
-Recentrly he started playing the bass :guitar: and has a Metal/Punk garage band.
+He enjoys playing video games, traveling and reading.
+Recently he started playing the bass 🎸 and has a Metal/Punk garage band.
 He has an infrastructure background and has gone down the tech rabbithole so he started learning programming and other tools :nerd_face:.

 <!-- Paste *your* section above this line by following our template below: